blackkspydo/openapi-mcp/Readme.md

 You: List all POST endpoints

 You: Generate TypeScript types for the Pet schema

+You: Generate a cURL command for POST /pet

 You: Generate a sample request for POST /pet
 ```